Run-Little-Boy-Team/object-detection-inference/README.md

 # Run RLB object detection
 Running RLB object detection model in Python or C++.

-Note: the Python version is missing some functionalities that the C++ version have.

 ## Installation

 ### Python
 Run [./python/install.sh](./python/install.sh).

+Note: the Python version is missing some functionalities that the C++ version have.

 ### C++
 Run [./c++/install.sh](./c++/install.sh).

+Note: the green LED detection algorithm is based on [this](https://github.com/NareshBisht/OpenCV-Color-Detection).

 ### GPU support
 Run the install script with the `gpu` argument.

 ## Usage